 An alternate form to bus transportation to and from school is with student car-riders, provided by parents/guardians.
-Arrival (beginning 8:35am) and dismissal (beginning 3:30pm) occur during normal scheduled hours.
-Students are to be dropped-off/picked-up at our "Back-Porch" location behind the school on the gated black-top area.
-Parents should form a line around the school and wait patiently as students' transition.
+Arrival (beginning 8:30am) and dismissal (beginning 3:30pm) occur during normal scheduled hours.
+Parents should form a line along the curb in the parking lot and wait patiently as students transition.
 For the purposes of student, staff and pedestrian safety:

-- The speed limit in our lots is 5 mph at all times; - Drivers should never pass/go-around the existing car-line by using other avenues; - Parents should not use the main office to drop-off students during the arrival window, 8:35AM-8:50AM; or pick-up students within the dismissal window, 3:30PM-3:45PM; - If there is a change in "typical" transportation plans, please notify the main office before Noon.
+- The speed limit in our lots is 5 mph at all times; - Drivers should never pass/go-around the existing car-line by using other avenues; - Parents should not use the main office to drop-off students during the arrival window, 8:30AM-8:50AM; or pick-up students within the dismissal window, 3:30PM-3:45PM; - If there is a change in "typical" transportation plans, please notify the main office before Noon.
+Please do not send e-mails.

-CELL PHONES (AND LIKE DEVICES) - STUDENT USE OF...
+CELL PHONES (AND LIKE DEVICES) - STUDENT USE OF